fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/pages/singlefilepageobject/ImplementationDocumentation.md

 cannot be accessed outside the page object.
 The page object exposes only a few public methods representing the so-called DSL making the tests more readable.

 ### Note

 Domain Specific languages (DSLs) are languages developed to solve problems in a specific domain, which distinguishes them from general purpose languages (GPLs).
 One characteristic of DSLs is that they support a restricted set of concepts, limited to the domain.

+### Page Object Model Usage in Tests
+Let's make the tests more readable and concise with the use of page object pattern?

+During the class initialize phase, we create the page objects, and we can use them directly in our tests.
+As you can see their usage has improved the readability of our tests significantly.
+All the low-level WebDriver details and finding of web elements are hidden from us.
+Moreover, the maintainability is also improved significantly, since if some of the locators change over time, we can go directly in the page object and change it in a single place.
+We can apply the same technique for the rest of the tests, so I encourage you to download the source code and try to refactor the tests by creating the rest of the page objects.

+### Handling Common Page Elements And Actions

+As you will see maintainability and readability are closely related.
+With the upcoming changes to our tests, we will make them easier to maintain and read at the same time.
+Why not start by understanding which are the common page elements?

+### Defining Common Page Elements

+In the first implemented version of the Page Object Model design pattern, we decided to group the elements and actions based on the physical web pages, e.g. home page, cart page, billing page and so on.
+However, there are many parts of the pages, where certain elements are repeated with the same HTML markup and functionality they provide.
+Let us take a closer look at our shop's home page.

+The first such group is the logo and the search bar.
+The next one is the main navigation.
+After that, the cart icon and current cart price label.
+We also have the unique functionality of the page related to the e-shop - displaying all items that the user can purchase.
+Lastly, there is one more common section - the footer.
+Why not examine our next page - the cart?

+Common sections with the home page are the top section - logo and search input, the navigation, the cart info, and the footer.
+The unique part here is positioned below the cart title, that is one new section that is common only to this and next cart pages - the breadcrumb.
+After we analyzed the sections of our page, we found that some of them are shared between many pages.
+We can allow the users to use search on the pages or click on the menu with the current design of our page objects, this means that we will have a duplicated logic between our pages, which is in almost all cases a bad practice since with each copied code the maintainability costs rise.
+Moreover, the pages will do more than one thing which means that we won't follow the Single Responsibility Principle.